Coronation Street: 1980s

 Other notable marriages included Alf Roberts (Bryan Mosley) to Audrey Potter (Sue Nicholls) in 1985, Mike Baldwin to Ken Barlow's daughter Susan (Wendy Jane Walker) in 1986, Kevin Webster (Michael Le Vell) to Sally Seddon (Sally Whittaker) in 1986, Bet Lynch to Alec Gilroy (Roy Barraclough) in 1987, and Ivy Tilsley to Don Brennan (Geoffrey Hinsliff) in 1988.
 The long-awaited marriage of Mavis Riley and Derek Wilton (Peter Baldwin) occurred in 1988 after more than a decade of on-and-off romance and a failed marriage attempt in 1984.

-The psychological abuse of Rita Fairclough by Alan Bradley culminated in his death under a Blackpool tram in December 1989, achieving a combined viewership of 26.93 million for the episodes where Alan went into hiding and later tried to kill Rita.

 Jean Alexander, who played Hilda Ogden on the programme starting in 1964, left Coronation Street in 1987.
-Her final aired on Christmas Day 1987 with a combined audience (original and omnibus) of 26.7 million.
+Her final episode aired on Christmas Day 1987, with a combined audience (original and omnibus) of 26.7 million.
 Between 1986 and 1989, the storyline of Rita Fairclough's (Barbara Knox) domestic abuse at the hands of her partner Alan Bradley (Mark Eden), followed by his death after being struck by a Blackpool tram in December 1989, unfolded.
-This plotline brought the show its highest-ever combined viewing figure, with nearly 27 million viewers watching a March 1989 episode where Bradley is on the run from the police after attempting to kill Rita.
+This plotline brought the show its highest-ever combined viewing figure, with 26.93 million viewers watching a March 1989 episode where Bradley is on the run from the police after attempting to kill Rita.
 This record is sometimes mistakenly attributed to the tram death episode aired on 8 December 1989.